himan7991/streaming-on-twitch-and-youtube/README.md

   <li>Visit https://komkom.github.io/ and paste the entire code in the text area</li>
   <li>Visit https://codebeautify.org/jsonviewer, paste the code you get from the first site and click Tree Viewer</li>
 </ol>

+Alternatively you can use the txt file I have in the Twitch folder, which is a simplified version of the twitch.jsonc.
+If you want to contribute and make it into a pretty word document that would also be appreciated.
+Feel free to send me a DM on Twitter